lerna-lite/lerna-lite/packages/run/README.md

 $ lerna run build --profile --profile-location=logs/profile/
 ```

+### `--load-env-files`

+When the task runner is powered by Nx (via [`--use-nx`](#use-nx)) it will automatically load `.env` files for you.
+You can set `--load-env-files` to false if you want to disable this behavior for any reason.

+For more details about what `.env` files will be loaded by default please see: https://nx.dev/recipes/environment-variables/define-environment-variables

 ### `--use-nx`

 Enables integration with [Nx](https://nx.dev).
 Enabling this option will tell Lerna to delegate